When you buy through our links, we may earn a commission. Learn more.

 Lights

-The first and most noticeable thing that the RV battery will run is the lights.
+The first and most noticeable thing the RV battery will run is the lights.

-Light is a necessity when camping and your lights will work whether you are plugged into power or not.
+Light is a necessity when camping.
+RV lights will work whether you are plugged into power or not.

-Most RV lights are small and you would think they don’t use much power and won’t drain too much from your RV batteries but in a lot of cases that isn’t true.
+Most camper lights fixtures are small.
+So you’d think they wouldn’t use much power or drain the RV battery fast, but in a lot of cases that isn’t true.

-Unless your RV is only a few years old it probably uses traditional incandescent light bulbs like these Camco’s (click to view on Amazon).
+Unless your RV is only a few years old, it probably uses traditional incandescent light bulbs like these ones made by Camco (click to view on Amazon).

-The problem with this kind of 12V light bulb is they aren’t very bright, and they use a lot more power than you would think.
+The problem with this kind of 12V light bulb is they aren’t very bright, and they use a lot of power for their size.

-A 12V incandescent light bulb is going to use 10-12 watts of power per bulb.
+An incandescent camper light bulb uses 10-12 watts of power per bulb.
 It doesn’t sound like much until you have a bunch of them on to light your RV at night.

 If you got your batteries from an RV dealer or haven’t bought high capacity ones you may only have around 600 usable watt hours or even less.

-That means your lights will drain your batteries in just 5 hours.
+That means the RV lights will drain your batteries in just 5 hours.

 See Also: Best Deep Cycle RV Batteries (AGM, SLA, 12V, 6V)

-One way you can greatly reduce the power draw of your RV’s light bulbs is to replace them with LED ones.
+One way you can greatly reduce the power draw of your RV’s light bulbs is to replace them with LEDs.

 LED lights are not only brighter, longer lasting, and safer for RV use, they also use only 1/3 of the power.
 The average LED RV light bulb will only use around 3-4 watts of power.